promcon/website/content/2019-munich/talks/prometheus-datacenters-or-why-modbus-is-even-worse-than-snmp.md

 ---
-title:  Prometheus @ Datacenters - or why Modbus is even worse than SNMP
+title:  Prometheus @ Datacenters - Or Why Modbus Is Even Worse than SNMP
 ---

-## Prometheus @ Datacenters - or why Modbus is even worse than SNMP
+## Prometheus @ Datacenters - Or Why Modbus Is Even Worse than SNMP

 Speaker: [Richard "RichiH" Hartmann](/2019-munich/speakers/Richard "RichiH" Hartmann/)